Sienci-Labs/Resources/lmmk2/software/ytsb-lmk2-choosing-software.md

 <b>Carbide Create</b> (<a href="https://carbide3d.com/carbidecreate/" target="_blank" rel="noopener noreferrer">https://carbide3d.com/carbidecreate/</a>)

 Carbide Create is an awesome free (with paid pro features) program that works great for 2D and 2.5D carvings, if you want to work with SVGs and DXFs, or if you're looking to do V-carving.
 With a much larger list of presets for common bits and materials, as well as a simple user interface and some additional features, it manages to outperform Easel in many aspects: though these advantages come with some additional complexity.
-Still, it's an awesome program for getting started with CNCing and similar to Easel there are tons of guides on <a href="https://www.youtube.com/results?search_query=carbide+create">YouTube</a> to check out.<br>
+Note that <b>V7 and up had g-code exporting removed, now requiring you to take the C2D file, <a href="https://my.carbide3d.com/extractgcode/" target="_blank" rel="noopener">go to this page</a>, create a login, and extract the g-code</b>.
+The only other option is to download an earlier version if you want to save yourself the trouble.
+Still, it's a good program for getting started with CNCing and similar to Easel there are tons of guides on <a href="https://www.youtube.com/results?search_query=carbide+create">YouTube</a> to check out.<br>
 <a href="https://www.youtube.com/watch?v=pZGo8jfoOQU" target="_blank" rel="noopener noreferrer"><b>Recommended tutorial videos</b></a>

 ![](/_images/_longmill/_software/lm_choosingsoft_p3_Carbide.JPG){.aligncenter .size-medium}